 There is no provision for the termination of the Association.

-The Association’s administrative offices shall be located to the president’s country of residence.
+The Association’s administrative offices shall be located in the president’s country of residence.
 With this proviso, it can be moved upon a simple decision of the Board.

-Founder individuals or associations make up the Association, as well as those who will be admitted in the Association at a later date.
+Founder individuals and associations make up the Association, as well as those who will be admitted in the Association at a later date.

-6.1.
-Members of founder organizations who signed these statutes are ipso facto members of the Association.
+6.1– Members of founder organizations who signed this statute are ipso facto members of the Association.

 These organisations are: